surya2706/Test/README.md

 # Note

-- The `Dockerfile` file contains the code to build the docker image.
+- The `Dockerfile` contains the code to build the docker image.
-- The python source course resides inside the `main` folder.
+- The python source code resides inside the `main` folder.
-- `api_helper.py` file inside main directory contains the `ApiHelper` python class which fetches the response from the url.
+- `api_helper.py` inside main directory contains the `ApiHelper` python class which fetches the response from the url.
-- `conf.py` file inside main directory is the configuration file that contains the static variables such as `api_key` and `url`. (`api_key` is obtained by signing into the `https://https://macaddress.io/`)
+- `conf.py` inside main directory is the configuration file that contains the static variables such as `api_key`. (`api_key` is obtained by signing into the `https://https://macaddress.io/`)
-- `main.py` file inside main directory is the one which is executed on running the docker container.
+- `main.py` inside main directory is the one which is executed on running the docker container.

+##### Security

+- `JWT Token Based Authentication` can be used to secure this application in order to provide access to resources only for Authorized users.
+The authorized users will be verified and provided with an `AccessToken` on their login and this token will be passed in the `HEADER` on each subsequent requests.
+The token will be verified on each and every requests for their validity and then the resources are provided as response.
+The Token will be destroyed on logout which will then restrict the access to resources.
+The token can also have a expire time which enables the server to verify the token's lifetime and send response accordingly.